Burraneer

 Burraneer is a bayside suburb in southern Sydney, in the state of New South Wales, Australia.
 Burraneer is 26 kilometres south of the Sydney central business district, in the local government area of the Sutherland Shire.

 Burraneer sits on the peninsula of Burraneer Point, on the north shore of the Port Hacking estuary.
 Burraneer Bay forms the western border and Gunnamatta Bay the eastern border.
 Woolooware is the only adjacent suburb.
 Cronulla is located across Gunnamatta Bay.
 The suburbs of Dolans Bay, Port Hacking and Caringbah South are located across Burraneer Bay.
 The villages of Maianbar and Bundeena are located on the opposite bank of Port Hacking.
 Burraneer is a mostly residential suburb comprising predominantly large family homes with some offering expansive water views of the Port Hacking.

 History

 The name Burraneer Bay was recorded by surveyor Robert Dixon in 1827 as Burranear Bay, who chose many Aboriginal names for many of the bays in the area.
-The name's definition is unknown; the popularly belived meaning point of the bay likely results from an over-reading of an 1890 report by Richard Hill.
+The name's definition is unknown; the popularly believed meaning point of the bay likely results from an over-reading of an 1890 report by Richard Hill.

 In 1858 Mary and Andrew Webster paid 108 pounds and 15 shillings plus a yearly peppercorn quit rent for their land here.
 The Websters sold their land to Dominick Dolan in 1863.
 James Wilson purchased his block of 252 acre for 252 pounds in 1862.
 In 1866, he sold his land to Thomas Holt (1811–1888), who added it to his huge 12000 acre estate that stretched from Sutherland to Cronulla.